 What should I know about being healthy and safe while pregnant?

-You may many concerns during your pregnancy.
+You may have many concerns during pregnancy.
 These concerns may include the following:

-Similarly, the scientists also know very little about the effects of fumigation on pregnant women.
-So after you get bacon at home, you should stay out over a period of time longer than the manufacturer’s recommendations to prevent any bad effects.
+Similarly, scientists also know very little about the effects of fumigation on pregnant women.
+If your home has undergone fumigation, it is strongly advised to stay out longer to avoid any untoward effects.

 Generally, there is no evidence confirming that drinking herbal tea is not safe.
 However, you should pay attention to avoid teas containing ingredients which have pharmacological effects (which affects your body).
-You should also stay away from tea which may stimulate uterine contractions or menstruation, such as black cohosh or green tree (an herb in them of yellow-flowered buttercups Ranunculacea).
+You should also stay clear of tea which may stimulate uterine contractions or menstruation, such as black cohosh or green tree which contain a herb similarly found in yellow-flowered buttercups, Ranunculacea.

 Let’s see how your baby and you are doing during the 10th week of pregnancy.